uTensor/utensor_cgen/README.rst

 \ |mlp-alloc|

 - y-axis: tensor names ordered by topological sorting
-- x-axis: these are the memory span occupied by each tensor
+- x-axis: these are the memory span occupied by each tensor, that is, the memory address offset and the size of the tensor

 .. offline-tensor-alloc-end